-To start with, you can quickly create a custom report in Google Analytics and look at the pages on your site driving the most unique visitors, revenue, or goal completions to understand which pages are your most valuable in terms of organic traffic.
+To start, quickly create a custom report in Google Analytics.
+Look at the pages on your site driving the most unique visitors, revenue, or goal completions.
+This helps understand your most valuable pages in terms of organic traffic.
 For many sites, there may be only a handful of pages driving most of the traffic to the site:

-You can simply go through those pages and optimize the images, or use Google’s free pagespeed insights tool to both identify the images that are an image and have them compressed:
+You can simply go through those pages and optimize the images.
+Or just use Google’s free pagespeed insights tool, which identifies the larger image files and compress them:

 If you have a larger and more evenly distributed site, you can take your list of important URLs from Google Analytics and run them through URL Profiler to get a sense of which of your most important URLs have pagespeed issues:

-As you can see you can quickly see both page speed scores and (more helpfully) the pages with the most bytes of images.
-This can help you determine from your cohort of important pages which need the most work.
+The URL Profiler provides a quick snapshot showing page speed scores and (more helpfully) the pages with the most bytes of images.
+Review this list against your cohort of important pages and prioritize accordingly.